 Leesa has a simpler construction than Tomorrow Sleep:

-- The top comfort layer is comprised of 2 inches of latex-like Avena foam.
+- The top comfort layer is comprised of 2 inches of cooling foam.

-- 2 inches memory foam act as a support layer under the Avena layer and provides additional pressure relief and body contouring.
+- 2 inches memory foam act as a support layer under the top foam layer and provides additional pressure relief and body contouring.

 - A 6-inch high density foam layer forms the base, which is a pretty standard base layer for all-foam mattresses available online.

 - Leesa has more bounce than Tomorrow Sleep because of the latex-like top layer.